AnnaCzinege/ProgLearn-Frontend/README.md

 ## Backend

-The ProgLearn frontend that acts as the business logic layer and data access layer for the project is available at the following link: [ProgLearn-Backend](https://github.com/AnnaCzinege/ProgLearn-Backend)
+The ProgLearn frontend that acts as the business logic layer for the project is available at the following link: [ProgLearn-Backend](https://github.com/AnnaCzinege/ProgLearn-Backend)

 ## How to run